iaradsouza1/mdd/README.md

         - `Nac/`:
         - `Sub/`:
     - `meta/`:  metadata for BioProject SRP115956.
-        - `SraRunTable.txt` : study metadata
+        - `SraRunTable.txt` : study metadata;
+        - `Metadata.csv` :  Information on individual samples.
+This information was previously available here: http://neuroscience.mssm.edu/nestler/contecenter/listchromatingenedatabase.html.
+    - `vcfs`: VCF files filtered by the variants showed in Table 1 from the paper.

  - `scripts/`: Holds all the scripts used in the analyses;
  - `results/`: Holds results from each step analysis.